hansj66/Neural-Network/README.md

 # Neural-Network

 First attempts at implementing a neural network.
 The network is fully connected.
-Data present in the input nodes is normalized (1/max).
+Data present in the input nodes is normalized (x/max x).
 Nodes in hidden layers are using sigmoid activation.
 The output layer is using softmax.

 ##Examples.